Hanalei Bay is a huge, crescent-shaped bay with one of Hawaii’s most scenic beaches.

 During the winter months, there are often large waves breaking in Hanalei Bay, to the delight of surfers though novice swimmers will need to use caution and always check with lifeguards first.

 Tip: One of Kauai’s most family-friendly beaches, Hanalei Bay is staffed with lifeguards who will let you know about the current conditions.

-Another popular activity is paddling on a stand-up paddle board either in the bay or up the Hanalei River which is a wide and generally very calm waterway.
+Another popular activity is paddling on a stand-up paddleboard either in the bay or up the Hanalei River which is a wide and generally very calm waterway.
 If you continue along far enough up the river you can even paddle underneath the Hanalei Bridge, the historic one-lane bridge that is considered the “gateway to Hanalei.”
-When the ocean is calm it is fun to paddle along the Hanalei Bay shoreline or even try your skills at riding some waves.
+When the ocean is calm it is fun to paddle along the Hanalei Bay shoreline or even tries your skills at riding some waves.

 Rainbows are seen on almost a daily basis as the passing Tradewind showers keep the area lush and green.
 Hanalei Bay is clearly one of the most lovely and charming beaches to be found anywhere.
 The small town of Hanalei sits at about the mid-point of Hanalei Bay and provides a variety of nice shops and places to eat.
 The bay itself is a long white ribbon of sand that is about two miles from end to end and with a gentle slope that makes it nice for a leisurely walk.